-This is your most affordable option.
-Polycarbonate plastic is durable, lightweight and long-lasting.
+A polycarbonate roof is one of the most affordable options for conservatories.
 Polycarbonate roofs are made from thin, layered sheets of plastic.
-The layers trap warm air to provide excellent thermal insulation.
+The plastic layers trap warm air to provide excellent thermal insulation.

 Glass conservatory roofs

-Durable and long-lasting, glass conservatory roofs offer the best view to the outside world.
-Glass roofs are much quieter than polycarbonate roofs, reducing rainfall to soothing background noise.
+Durable and energy-efficient, glass conservatory roofs offer the best view of the outdoors.
+Glass roofs are also much quieter than polycarbonate roofs, reducing the sound of heavy rainfall to soothing background noise.

 For further information about our conservatory roofs, get in touch with our team today.